Heartsease Roundabout

 View the Individual cabinet member decision report to approve the scheme.

-This project is being funded through the Transforming Cities Fund.
+This project has been funded through the Transforming Cities Fund.
 The Department for Transport (DfT) has awarded £32m of funding to TfN from the Transforming Cities Fund to deliver a range of schemes across Greater Norwich.

 By supporting improvements to sustainable modes of transport, these projects aim to improve: